 What conclusions can we draw from this?
 Is the school system in decline, or has students' performance suffered?
 Should we embrace or be wary of new technologies and teaching methods?
 How do current trends fit into the history of private tuition?

 As overall government reforms have proven ineffective to boost students school performance, parents all around the country have started to consider other options like private tutoring.
 But is this really the answer?

-At Superprof, we believe that, faced with this failure, students need complementary solutions that work in parallel with mainstream school education: We're talking about the use of private tutors for your benefit.
+At Superprof, we believe that, faced with this situation, students need complementary solutions that work in parallel with mainstream school education: We're talking about the use of private tutors for your benefit.
 Private lessons are going digital - Read more about the future of tutoring here on Superprof.
-It's important not to overburden pupils who already receive nearly 40 hours of instruction per week at school or college, but just a few hours a week in the company of a private tutor can provide a great learning environment leading to significant improvement.
+It's important not to overburden students who already receive nearly 40 hours of instruction per week at school, but just a few hours a week in the company of a private tutor can provide a great learning environment leading to significant improvement.
 There are several reasons for this:

-- Greater concentration by the pupil, who is not subject to the many disturbances of the classroom.
+- Greater concentration by the student, who is not subject to the many disturbances of the classroom.

-- One to one tuition allows the student to receive the full attention of her teacher.
+- One to one tuition allows the student to receive the full attention of his or her teacher.

 - The opportunity to ask any question that comes to mind: Something which few children feel comfortable doing in the school classroom.

 - An environment in which a student's knowledge gaps can be filled in one by one: Something that a teacher in charge of a class of thirty students simply does not have the opportunity to do.

 For all these reasons, we believe that private tutoring is a solution that will be increasingly adopted in the future.

 It's impossible to envision the future of tutoring without looking at the world of educational apps and games.
 Already used by many on a daily basis in a diverse range of topics, how can their popularity but increase?